openvocab/loomio-api-proposal/README.md

 **Motivation:**
 We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for each app and the team behind it?
 Broader concerns motivate an Open Vocab strategy:

+ 1.
- 1a.
-Provide **low-cost integration** for connecting (client) apps.
+ (a) Provide **low-cost integration** for connecting (client) apps.
 Whereas an app following the Central Hub strategy offloads the integration costs to the connecting apps and leverages its central position, the Open Vocab participant assumes that they are merely *one data provider in an open network of similar providers*.
 Standard vocabularies allow connecting apps to use one translation layer per model rather than the exponentially growing number of translation layers as outlined above.
 We believe this will dramatically lower costs (compared to point-to-point) for *the network as a whole* once it grows beyond a small number of apps.

  Low cost integration is one of the principles of [Commons Based Peer Production](http://en.wikipedia.org/wiki/Commons-based_peer_production#Principles)

- 1b.
-Further reduce integration costs by  **promoting existing standards**.
-When the network adopts an existing standard
+ (b) Further reduce integration costs by  **promoting existing standards**.
+When the network adopts an existing standard.

  2. **Mitigate the security vulnerabilities of centrally hosted data**.
 Open vocab helps facilitate a Web where individuals and groups host their own data while still connecting to public data and other trusted individuals and groups in the network.
 This point does require more technical backing than Open Vocab (we plan to use [Secure Scuttlebut](https://github.com/ssbc)).